Pula to Rovinj: The Ultimate Guide to a Day Trip from Pula

 The viewpoint on the northern side of the Rovinj Old Town offers one of the most famous backdrops in Rovinj (pictured).
 Plus, it’s only a 7-minute walk from Rovinj bus station, so it’s the perfect place to start your explorations.

 From this viewpoint, you can see the tall, narrow buildings as they drop into the sea.
 And the famous bell tower rises up behind from the top of the hill that makes up the old town of Rovinj.
-All of which makes for a very picture-perfect scene!
+All of this makes for a very picture-perfect scene!

 Narrow streets and boutique shops